janis-commerce/magento-connector/README.md

 There are two format options to allow Client, to request information:

 #### 1) Client Body format to allow the module to use quote items to build request
-With this body format, JanisConnector add all items located in the cart, and sent them to get the splitcart payload.
+With this body format, MagentoConnector add all items located in the cart, and sent them to get the splitcart payload.

 ```bash
 {